 When you receive a signed A-B contract (assignment), the next step is to take your contract to your local escrow company.
 From there, the process becomes relatively simple.
 The first step for the seller is to order a title search.
 This is done to check for potential problems with the title.
 The report for this is typically received in 3 to 5 days and conveyed to both parties involved in the contract.

-As it is a wholesale deal, some wholesalers may be reluctant to open an escrow account before they find an end-use buyer.
-However, let’s not forget that the benefits of opening escrow are manifold.
+With a wholesale deal, some wholesalers may be reluctant to open an escrow account before they find an end-use buyer.
+However, don’t forget that the benefits of opening escrow are manifold.
 Firstly, the wholesaler will receive the escrow receipt.
 This receipt is proof of the contract or the evidence.
 When you open an escrow account, it will cause the title and escrow company to act.
 Their action will give more confidence to the seller.
 They will ask you to provide a copy of the signed contract.

 - Beneficiary statements